Student Life · Life Abroad

 Sixth form can feel like a performance where every move is graded.
 Here's what I wish someone told me about ambition, procrastination, and turning eagerness into execution.

-I do believe that I am "filled from the crown to the toe top full” of ambition.
-Personally, I think that there are two parts to ambition: eagerness and execution.
-Many will say to you that they have big ideas and aspirations to do big projects, but there are very few that execute those ideas and put them into action.
+I do believe that I am "filled from the crown to the toe top full" of ambition.
+Personally, I think ambition has two parts: eagerness and execution.
+Many people will tell you they have big ideas and aspirations, but very few actually execute those ideas and put them into action.

-For a while I would say that I fell into the category of eagerness lacking in that execution which set me back a lot, but once I identified my weakness I started to think more on that element of execution.
-In this blog I aim to turn my readers' eagerness into their execution.
+For a while, I fell into the category of eagerness, lacking in execution, which set me back a great deal.
+But once I identified my weakness, I started to focus more deliberately on that element of execution.
+In this blog, I aim to turn my readers' eagerness into their execution.

-Before sixth form I thought that I would enter a world of organisation: aesthetic notes with lilac binders and constant support from my teachers.
-The truth is there are 800 students in my school and around 100 teachers and the most common response you will hear is “email me” just to not receive a response; notes are rarely ever neat with constant writing of essays, 20 mark questions which must include graphical references, and binders that have slowly lost their colour.
+Before sixth form I thought I would enter a world of organisation: aesthetic notes, lilac binders, and constant support from teachers.
+The truth is there are 800 students in my school and around 100 teachers, and the most common response you'll hear is "email me", only to receive no reply.
+Notes are rarely ever neat, with constant essay writing, 20-mark questions that must include graphical references, and binders that have slowly lost their colour.

 Some days are very productive.
-I complete biology practice papers, mark an essay on minority influences for psychology, or tackle a juicy 20 marker on globalisation for economics.
-However other days I question everything: where to start, where to end, have I done enough, has it been effective; and if not how can I refine it.
+I complete biology practice papers, mark an essay on minority influences for psychology, or tackle a 20-marker on globalisation for economics.

-Thanks for engaging in my post — signing off now, S.C.
+Thanks for engaging with my post.
+Signing off now, S.C.